 NORMAL WEAR AND TEAR

-Small nail holes, pin holes, natural cracks in wall, small chips in plaster
+Small nail holes (6 penny/2" nail or less), pin holes, natural cracks in wall, small chips in plaster

-Gaping holes, large holes from bolts or anchor screws, areas where walls were cut open or large dents in plaster
+Gaping holes, large holes from bolts or anchor screws, screws left in walls, HDTV brackets left on wall, areas cut open or large dents in plaster

-Drawings, decals/stickers, crayon markings on walls or unapproved paint/wallpaper
+Drawings, decals/stickers, crayon markings on walls, spot painting of wrong color or unapproved paint/wallpaper

 Doors sticking or not closing properly due to age or humidity